Controlling an actively-quenched single photon detector with bright light: Conclusion

-In view of this study, complemented by the ones made on other APD models \cite{lydersen2010a,wiechers2010,lydersen2010b,gerhardt2010}, we estimate that most of the QKD systems existing today are potentially vulnerable to our attack, the only `detector-dependent' aspect here being the type of bright illumination (none, c$.$w$.$, or pulsed) required to bring a particular APD into the linear regime.
+In view of this study, complemented by the ones made on other APD models \cite{lydersen2010a,wiechers2011,lydersen2010b,gerhardt2011}, we estimate that most of the QKD systems existing today are potentially vulnerable to our attack.
+The only `detector-dependent' aspect here is the type of bright illumination (none, c.w.,\ or pulsed) required to bring a particular APD into the classical photodiode regime.
+We remark that very similar bright-light control method is also applicable to a superconducting nanowire based single photon detector \cite{lydersen2011c}.
+While we have not analysed actively-quenched detectors of manufacturers other than PerkinElmer, the above experience suggests that there is a chance they may be vulnerable to some of the already studied, as well as new yet-to-be-found blinding and control mechanisms.

+While bright-light detector control is, strictly speaking, not equivalent to the hack of a QKD system, we note that for one of the APD models, a full eavesdropper based on bright-light detector control has previously been implemented and tested under realistic conditions on a $290\,\meter$ experimental entanglement-based QKD system \cite{gerhardt2011}.
+In view of this demonstration, we consider that closing the exposed loopholes in a provable way should take precedence over confirming that a full eavesdropper can be built for all APD models.

 Our work emphasizes the need to investigate thoroughly vulnerabilities originating from unaccounted physical non-idealities of QKD components.